-Some studies have identified certain particularities of aggressive children in terms of their understanding of emotions.
-Sánchez-Pérez and González-Salinas (2021) describe that they are less able to identify them, understand their causes and consequences.
-Laurent et al. (2020) found differences between aggressive and non-aggressive preschool children on these dimensions.
+Some studies have identified certain particularities that aggressive creatures present in terms of their understanding of emotions.
+Sánchez-Pérez and González-Salinas (2021) describe that they are less able to identify emotions, understand their causes and consequences.
+Laurent et al. (2020) found differences between aggressive and nonaggressive preschoolers on these dimensions.
 Ensink et al. (2017) recognised in these children certain information processing styles that bias emotional understanding, mainly a greater tendency to attribute hostile intentions to neutral or ambiguous behaviour.